Meditation and Yoga for Women

 This ongoing class is intended for those who are new to yoga, those who may be coping with chronic health issues, or those seeking a gentle practice to support their overall wellness and healing process.
 Each sequence will include the basic principles of movement, alignment, and breathing awareness.
-Bonnie Maeda, your lead instructor, believes that yoga is a healing modality which assists the one’s ability to cope and improves one’s sense of well-being.
+Bonnie Maeda, the lead instructor, believes yoga is a healing modality which assists with one’s ability to cope and improves one’s sense of well-being.

 Gentle Yoga Faculty

 Bonnie Maeda, R.N., has been practicing lyengar-style yoga since 1995, and is a graduate of the Yoga Room Advanced Studies Program.
 She is a certified Relax and Renew teacher of Judith Hanson Lasater's program.
-Bonnie believes yoga is available to everyone - people of all ages, abilities and body types.
+Bonnie believes yoga is available to be enjoyed by everyone - people of all ages, abilities and body types.
 Bonnie teaches the Friday yoga classes.